-A corporation, the shares of which are distributed only to its founders or the pre-determined persons.
+A corporation, the shares of which are distributed only to its founders or the predetermined persons.
 A limited liability company cannot conduct a public offering of its shares, and the number of shareholders cannot exceed fifty (50).
 The minimum investment required to form a limited liability company is EUR 2,500.
-Each entity must comply with legal requirements detailed in Regulations 2001/6 and 2008/26 On Business Organizations.
+Each entity must comply with legal requirements detailed in Regulations 2001/6 and 2008/26 on Business Organizations.
+Foreign entities are permitted to own and participate in of the above.
+A limited liability company may come to existence only upon registration to the Registry.
+To register a limited liability company a founder shall sign and submit to the Registry a standard application form, the charter of the company, copy of the company's regulation and the written consent of the registered agent to serve in such capacity.